The Ultimate Digital Brainstorming Tool to Move from Ideas to Action

 For Rhythm users, you have a great, simple virtual brainstorming tool build into your Meetings.
 If you don't need to draw or create a complex visual, just get all the ideas out there and figure out what to do with them, this is the tool for you.
 You can create an Ideas Board to capture, categorize, vote, rank and convert ideas to goals.

 Step 2: Get all the ideas out there

 Once you've picked your tools, structured your session around a specific topic or problem, and sent out your homework, you can focus on facilitating a great meeting.
-To help get everyone engaged and ideas flowing, I recommend starting with a remote icebreaker.
+To help get everyone engaged and ideas flowing, I recommend starting with a zoom icebreaker.
 This gets the energy up and sets the tone for everyone to participate.

 Next, share any ground rules.
 Be sure to agree on logistics (video, mute, etc.) as well as rules of engagement for the meeting so everyone understands how to participate and add value to the meeting.
 It's important to explicitly state norms like "no bad ideas!" or "no criticism" so people feel safe to put all the ideas, even the wacky ones, out there.
 That's where real creativity and innovation come from.

 Explain how the brainstorm will work and demonstrate briefly how to use the collaboration tools you've chosen.
 Depending on your style and what you are trying to get out of the session, your brainstorm could be highly structured or more free-form chaos.
 You can choose to follow a methodology like the "6 Thinking Hats," or go with an informal exercise to get as many ideas as possible in a short amount of time.

 Our team uses "20 ways to..." a lot as a framework for brainstorming.
 Ask the group to share pop-corn style or round-robin until you reach 20 ways to solve the problem you're focusing on.
 You could also ask people to submit their ideas in advance, and use the meeting time to share ideas and add on to them.